The-4-Musketeers/UniC-stable/README.md

 ## The Main Features

 ### Student Marketplace
 Users on the app can buy and sell items through the app.
+Need a textbook for your calculus class?
+Someone must be selling it here.

 ### Mentorship Features
 Users can sign up as "mentors" on the app, allowing other users to seek them out and contact them about any advice they may need.
+Not sure whether to add a Business minor to your CS major?
+Ask someone!

 ### Career Counselling Feature _(not yet available)_
 We are planning to partner with a number of career counselling companies, such as Crimson Education and Coaching 4 Good, whose counsellors can reach out to users on our app(or vice versa) for career/education-related advice.
 Additionally, this app will provide a platform for Freelancers to reach out to an audience of users.
 On our side, we will conduct qualification and background checks on any freelancers who wish to use the app, to ensure that students and parents alike have a satisfactory experience.